elotroalex/chiens/_texts/translation.md

 - Congo and Mississippi, strain out gold
 - strain out blood
 - the race of earth, the race of ash walks
-- the road feet spit saltpeter wads.
+- the road's feet spit saltpeter wads.

 - {:.sp} The Guard Man.

-- You will expire, prisoner of snow, loneliness and desperation.
+- You will perish, a prisoner of snow, loneliness and desperation.

 - {:.sp} Toussaint.